bilije/JAVA-Projects/README.md

 # JAVA-Projects
-All of my JAVA projects
+Here are all of my JAVA projects